viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 Viam-server exposes gRPC [APIs for robot controls](https://github.com/viamrobotics/api).
 It also supports [WebRTC](https://webrtcforthecurious.com/) connectivity and authentication over those APIs.

-SDKs make it easier to interface with the robot without calling gRPC API directly.
+SDKs make it easier to interface with the robot without calling the gRPC API directly.

 <img src="../img/SDK-as-client/image1.png" alt ="Example diagram showing how a client connects to a robot with Viam.
 Diagram shows a client as a computer sending commands to a robot.
 Robot 1 then communicates with other robotic parts over gRPC and WebRTC and communicating that information back to the client." width="80%"><br>